Sustainability | Society Quality Assurance Activities

 - Top Priority Measures in the "Advance to Zero Defects"

-- Prevention and Control of Exposure to Toxic Substances with Products as the Source
+- Prevention and Control of Exposure to Hazardous Substances in Products

 “Quality” is the key management axis in this quest, positioned as the top priority in activities aimed at realizing top-caliber products built to consistently live up to customers’ expectations.